With college costs at an all-time high and continuing to rise, it makes sense for high school students to apply for as many scholarships as possible.

 Some colleges automatically consider students for merit aid who apply by a specific deadline.
 Ally Weissenberg, a high school senior, received this type of college-offered scholarship.
 Robbie Weissenberg, Ally’s mother, explains, “There was no additional paperwork.
 She just had to have her regular nonbinding application completed by the deadline.
 Based on her application, she was accepted by the college and offered a substantial monetary scholarship toward her tuition.”

-Guidance counselors and teachers can also be helpful in finding scholarships, especially those offered by local businesses.
+Guidance counselors, independent college advisors and teachers can also be helpful in finding scholarships, especially those offered by local businesses.
 It was Carly Pancer’s art teacher that submitted her portfolio to a number of scholarships, several of which Pancer went on to win.
 Her mother, Debbie, credits the initiative taken by her art teacher: “Her teacher supported Carly and encouraged her.
 We would not have known about several of these opportunities without her.”

 Pancer received two of her scholarships from local businesses—an art dealer and the town art council.
 Long continues, “It is always good to look locally for scholarships.
 Big corporations may offer a lot of scholarship money, but they will also have a lot of applicants.
 But community organizations, rotary clubs, etc., offer scholarships just for students in their geographic area, which means less applicants and better odds of receiving the award.”